 State specific organizations and charities

 In addition to the statewide charities, many counties have county and local non-profit agencies that can be called upon in your time of need.
 Other local charity organizations can provide financial help just to people in that town or county.
-Find a listing of social service organizations, churches, as well as local charitable agencies.
-Continue.
+Find a listing of social service organizations, churches, as well as local charitable agencies, and learn how to apply for financial help from them.

 Community action agencies are local non-profit organizations that provide struggling families as well as low and middle income people with resources, programs, grants, and other assistance.
 They provide both long term and short term help.
 Community action agencies are a tremendous resource to use for help.